savoirfairelinux/jami-project/README.md

 I'd rather have a single Git repo, but without official support, maintaining a merged single git repo is useless, so I'll start with submodules which are easier to paste together.

+## Install python3

+Ring installer uses python3.
+Please make sure it is installed before running it.

 ## Using ring-build

+Build and install all the dependencies
+    ./ring-build --dependencies

 Build and install locally under this repository: